Arabian oryx: Conservation

+The Arabian oryx is listed in CITES Appendix I.

 The Phoenix Zoo and the Fauna and Flora Preservation Society of London (now Fauna and Flora International), with financial help from the World Wildlife Fund, are credited with saving the Arabian oryx from extinction.
 In 1962, these groups started the first captive-breeding herd in any zoo, at the Phoenix Zoo, sometimes referred to as "Operation Oryx".
 Starting with nine animals, the Phoenix Zoo has had over 240 successful births.
 From Phoenix, Arabian oryxes were sent to other zoos and parks to start new herds.

-In 1968, Sheikh Zayed bin Sultan Al Nahyan of Abu Dhabi, out of concern for the land's wildlife, particularly ungulates such as the Arabian oryx, founded the Al Ain Zoo to conserve them.
+In 1968, Sheikh Zayed bin Sultan Al Nahyan of Abu Dhabi, out of concern for the wildlife of the United Arab Emirates, particularly ungulates such as the Arabian oryx, founded the Al Ain Zoo to conserve them.

 Arabian oryxes were hunted to extinction in the wild by 1972.
 By 1980, the number of Arabian oryxes in captivity had increased to the point that Arabian oryx reintroduction was started.
 The first release, to Oman, was attempted with Arabian oryxes from the San Diego Wild Animal Park.
-Although numbers in Oman have declined, there are now wild populations in Saudi Arabia and Israel, as well.
-One of the largest populations is found in Mahazat as-Sayd Protected Area, a large, fenced reserve in Saudi Arabia, covering more than 2000 km2.
+Although numbers in Oman have declined, there are now wild populations in Saudi Arabia and Israel.

-On June 28, 2007, Oman's Arabian Oryx Sanctuary was the first site ever to be removed from the UNESCO World Heritage List.
+In June 2007, Oman's Arabian Oryx Sanctuary was the first site ever to be removed from the UNESCO World Heritage List.
 UNESCO's reason for this was the Omani government's decision to open 90% of the site to oil prospecting.
 The Arabian oryx population on the site has been reduced from 450 in 1996 to only 65 in 2007.
 At that time, there were fewer than four breeding pairs left on the site.

+In Saudi Arabia, one of the largest populations live in Mahazat as-Sayd Protected Area, a large, fenced protected area of more than 2000 km2.
+'Uruq Bani Ma'arid Protected Area harbours 116 Arabian oryxes as of 2024, up from 81 individuals in 2020.

-In June 2011, the Arabian oryx was relisted as vulnerable by the IUCN Red List.
-The IUCN estimated there were more than 1,200 Arabian oryx in the wild as of 4 December 2020 2016, with 6,000–7,000 held in captivity worldwide in zoos, preserves, and private collections.
-Some of these are in large, fenced enclosures (free-roaming), including those in Syria (Al Talila), Bahrain, Qatar, and the UAE.
-This is the first time the IUCN has reclassified a species as vulnerable after it had been listed as extinct in the wild.
-The Arabian oryx is also listed in CITES Appendix I.
+In June 2011, the Arabian oryx was relisted as vulnerable on the IUCN Red List; as of 2016, the wild population was estimated at more than 1,200 individuals, and 6,000–7,000 individuals held in zoos, preserves, and private collections.
+Some of these are in large, fenced enclosures, including those in Syria, Bahrain, Qatar, and the UAE.